kura52/sushi-browser/README.md

 #### New function(v0.16.5)
 - Changed the display order of the video list so that the new one is above.
-- Changed to attach no-audio prefix and audio-only prefix when detecting motion picture.
+- Changed to attach no-audio prefix and audio-only prefix when detecting video.
 - HLS Movie download argument change.
 - Changed to be able to transition to the unmuted state by clicking the mute icon except during movie playback.
 - Fixed Some bugs